signifyd/php/README.md

 }
 ```

-Based on the HTTP response code the createCase method can return the investigationId can be a string of characters or bool false.
+Based on the HTTP response code the createCase method can return the investigationId as a string or bool false.
-If the HTTP response code is 2xx to 3xx value of the investigationId is the investigation id of the case created in our application.
+If the HTTP response code is a 2xx to 3xx value the investigationId will be returned for the case and means the resource was succesfully created.
-If the HTTP response code is other than 2xx to 3xx the investigationId will have the value of false, which indicates that the case creation has failed.
+If the HTTP response code is not 2xx to 3xx the investigationId will have the value of false, which indicates that the case creation has failed.

 The usual payload for a response: